Shubhamrawat5/apple-playlist-downloader/README.md

 2. Clone repo by `git clone git@github.com:Shubhamrawat5/apple-playlist-downloader.git`
 3. Open directory by `cd apple-playlist-downloader`
-4. Run `npm install` and `pip3 install -r requirements.txt` to install all dependencies
+4. Run `npm install` and `pip3 install -r requirements.txt` to install all dependencies 4.1.
+If you get a message that there is many security problems type `npm audit fix --force`
 5. Now edit playlist url variable and set your playlist link in file `apple_playlist.js [line 8]`
 6. Run `node app.js`